stanley-gu/standardsCh/chapter.md

 # Standards

-A standard is defined as a uniform set of specifications for some or all aspects of an activity or product that encourages cooperation and interoperation.
-Ideally, it should be clearly and unambiguously defined and as easy as possible to interpret and implement.
-In the modern world, standards have been applied to everything from light bulbs, PDFs (portable document formats), railroad track gages and video formats to mobile phones, pharmaceutical purity and even bits of bathroom plumbing.
-In the realm of systems biology, desire to facilitate interoperability and reuse computational models and data was the the impetus for developing standard electronic annotations and representations.
+A standard is defined as a uniform set of specifications applied toward an activity or product that encourages interoperation and cooperation.
+Ideally, a standard is clearly and unambiguously defined and while remaining easy to interpret and implement.
+In the modern world, standards have been applied to nearly everything from electronics cables and audio formats to paper sizes and telephone numbers.
+In the field of systems biology, desire to facilitate interoperability and reuse computational models and data was the impetus for developing standard electronic annotations and representations.

 ## Minimum Information (MI)